schnoddelbotz/Examator/README.md

 and [libssh](http://www.libssh.org/) for SSH remote monitoring/execution and file transfers in both directions.

-The idea behind Examator is to use the Mac to effectively monitor and control a bigger bunch of workstations via GUI while integrating zero-brainer continous remote backup for a specified students' result folder.
+The idea behind Examator is to use the Mac to efficiently monitor and control a bigger bunch of workstations via GUI while integrating zero-brainer continous remote backup for a specified students' result folder.